chanon-kr/Shared_Function/README.md

 ***
 ### database
   - Work with SQL Server, MySQL and PostGreSQL
-  - to read view, table or store procedure as pandas dataframe
+  - To read view, table or store procedure as pandas dataframe
-  - to insert pandas dataframe into SQL with option for existing row :
+  - To insert pandas dataframe into SQL with option for existing row :
     - Replace same key(s) with new from dataframe with option to use ">" or "<" condition
     - Add Only row with non-existing key(s)
     - Replace whole table
+  - Can parallel insert by using dask's delayed
   - Can't read Store Procedure in PostGreSQL, will solve this in later version
   - Will working with Oracle Database in later version